Dasharo/presentations/dug_4_osfv.md

 .center.image-99[![](/img/osfv.png)]

-* We use OSFV at least since 2018, when we started validate PC Engines releases
+* We've been using OSFV at least since 2018, when we've started validating PC Engines coreboot releases on a monthly basis
-* Using those scripts we over **50k** tests publicly releasing **150+** binaries based on open-source firmware.
+* Using those scripts we've executed over **50k** tests publicly releasing **150+** binaries based on open-source firmware
-* Initially it was closed source because of assumption that validation provides majority of the value in open-source firmware development.
+* Initially, it was closed source because of assumption that validation provides majority of the value in open-source firmware development

 ---